-The aim of epilepsy treatment is to achieve a total or optimal seizure control and to establish a good quality of life for patients with epilepsy [7].
+The aim of epilepsy treatment is to achieve a total or optimal seizure control and establish a good quality of life for patients with epilepsy [7].

-A long-time treatment with antiepileptic drugs in childhood has a great risk of side effects that can cause damage to the child's development and health and can be a burden to health in adulthood.
+A longtime treatment with antiepileptic drugs in childhood has a great risk of side effects that can cause damage to the child's development and health and can be a burden to health in adulthood.
 The experience and close monitoring of patients with a long-time antiepileptic treatment is of great importance in the pediatric epilepsy practice.

-One of the most widely used antiepileptic drug in children and adults is valproic acid / sodium valproate (VPA).
-Valproate has multiple mechanisms of action, including γ -aminobutyric acid (GABA) potentiation, blocking of T-type calcium channels, and blocking of sodium channels.
-One of the most observed side effects in clinical practice of VPA treatment is weight gain [8, 9].
-The incidence of this side effect differs 10-70% in child population among authors in the published data [10, 11].
+One of the most widely used antiepileptic drug in children and adults is Valproic acid / sodium valproate (VPA).
+Valproate has multiple mechanisms of action, including GABA potentiation, blocking of T-type calcium channels, and blocking of sodium channels.
+One of the most observed side effects in clinical practice of VPA treatment is weight gain.
+[8, 9].
+The incidence of this side effect differs among authors in published data, from 10 to 70% in child population [10, 11].